Accelerating Data Generation for Nonlinear temporal PDEs via homologous perturbation in solution space: Preliminaries

 \subsection{Nonlinear temporal data generation}

-Our primary goal is to generate nonlinear temporal datasets, which are acquired by solving associated partial differential equation (PDE) problems.
-Numerical methods for PDE solving are categorized into explicit and implicit schemes; these methods discretize PDE problems by mapping them from infinite-dimensional function spaces to finite-dimensional spaces, ultimately resulting in either a system of linear equations or a sequence of matrices.
+Our primary goal is to generate nonlinear temporal datasets, which are acquired by solving associated PDE problems.
+Numerical PDE solvers, classified as explicit or implicit, discretize problems from infinite-dimensional spaces into finite-dimensional counterparts, converting continuous dynamics into discrete algebraic systems.
+While linear problems result in a sequence of linear equations, nonlinear cases generally require iterative solvers at each temporal step to resolve the system matrices.
 To illustrate this, we take the Navier-Stokes equations \ref{navier-stokes} and the Crank-Nicolson method—a classic implicit scheme—as an example.

 Generating datasets for temporal PDEs typically relies on the Crank-Nicolson (CN) scheme—an implicit temporal discretization method ideal for balancing stability and efficiency.
 Its core principle is to discretize the time derivative using a weighted average of solutions at two consecutive time steps (\(t_n\) and \(t_{n+1}\), where the time step \(\Delta t = t_{n+1} - t_n\)).
-For a temporal PDE with linear term \(Lu = \nu\nabla^2u\) (where \(\nabla^2\) denotes the Laplacian) and nonlinear term \(N(u) = -\mathbf{v} \cdot \nabla u + f\), the CN scheme yields:
+For a temporal PDE with linear term \(\mathcal{L}u = \nu\nabla^2u\) (where \(\nabla^2\) denotes the Laplacian) and nonlinear term \(\mathcal{N}(u) = -\mathbf{v} \cdot \nabla u\) , the CN scheme yields:

-Since the nonlinear term at the \(t_{n+1}\) step is difficult to handle directly, a semi-implicit approach is adopted: \(N(u^{n+1})\) is replaced with \(N(u^n)\).
+Since the nonlinear term at the \(t_{n+1}\) step is difficult to handle directly, a semi-implicit approach is adopted: \(\mathcal{N}(u^{n+1})\) is replaced with \(\mathcal{N}(u^n)\) and $f^{n+1}$ is replaced with $f^n$ for simplicity.
 Rearranging the equation ultimately gives: